Do Vinyl Pools Need Calcium? Complete CH Guide 2024

 Factors That Increase Calcium Hardness

-- Calcium hypochlorite shock: Cal-hypo adds about 0.8 ppm CH per ppm of chlorine added
+- Calcium hypochlorite shock: Cal-hypo typically adds 0.4-0.7 ppm CH per ppm of chlorine added, depending on product formulation

 - Hard fill water: Well water or hard municipal water continuously adds calcium